 - Paper Structure

-- This paper centres around a seven-day practical course focusing on developing expertise in techniques used to treat musculoskeletal problems.
+This paper centres around a 7-day practical course focusing on developing expertise in techniques used to treat musculoskeletal problems.
 Students will have opportunities to practise clinical skills, and the course is concluded with an objective structured clinical examination (OSCE).
 There is also an essay requirement for this paper.

 - Teaching Arrangements

-- This paper includes a compulsory 7-day practical, on-campus course held in Christchurch, New Zealand, normally in August each year (likely next to be held 25-31 August 2018).
+This paper includes a compulsory 7-day practical, on-campus course held in Christchurch, New Zealand, on the 8 - 14 August (to be confirmed).

-- No textbooks are required for this paper.
-However, we recommend the following useful
+No textbooks are required for this paper.
+However, we recommend the following useful reference text:

 - Course outline

-- The seven-day programme covers hands-on practical skills in manual medicine and injection procedures for managing common musculoskeletal disorders.
+The 7-day programme covers hands-on practical skills in manual medicine and injection procedures for managing common musculoskeletal disorders.

 - Graduate Attributes Emphasised